‘BB19’ Alex Calls Kevin Old, Compares His Behavior To Pedophile, Causing Fan Reaction On Twitter [Video]

 A number of Big Brother 19 fans are reacting negatively to the actions of a number of houseguests over the past few days, especially those of Alex Ow.
-She, along with several other BB19 cast members have been targeting Kevin Schlehuber as someone they want out of the game, however, Alex’s encounters with him and comments she’s made to other houseguests have bordered on extreme.
+She, along with several other BB19 cast members, has been targeting Kevin Schlehuber as someone they want out of the game; however, Alex’s encounters with him and comments she’s made to other houseguests have bordered on extreme.

 According to a BB19 live feed update reported by Rob Has a Podcast (RHAP), on Tuesday a huge fight took place involving Alex and Kevin.
-The Big Brother 19 production staff apparently cut the feeds as the fight escalated, however, it was gathered via houseguest chatter after feeds returned that Alex called Kevin old and was proud of the altercation.
+The Big Brother 19 production staff apparently cut the feeds as the fight escalated; however, it was gathered via houseguest chatter after feeds returned that Alex called Kevin old and was proud of the altercation.

 According to RHAP‘s Taran Armstrong, Alex could be heard speaking about the fight, saying, “Man, the feed watchers must have loved that one.
 They love when people yell at each other… They’re all over this,” not realizing the feeds were down the whole time.